West Ham, Essex

 In 1900, the union acquired the former Metropolitan Infirmary for Children at Margate for use as a seaside convalescent home.

-In 1907, the West Ham Guardians purchased a site at Aldersbrook on which, in 1910, they erected receiving homes for children being placed in the union's scattered homes.
+In 1907, the Guardians purchased a site at Aldersbrook on which, in 1910, they erected receiving homes for children being placed in the union's scattered homes.
 The location and layout of the Aldersbrook site is shown on the 1915 map below.

 The homes were subsequently taken over by East Ham County Borough who added a recreation hall in 1931.